Now that the Round 1 and Round 2 MBA submission deadlines have passed, you may be wondering if applying in Round 3 is worthwhile.

 Starting in the fall is a priority.

-If you have a strong desire to start business school this year, then Round 3 (or even Round 4 for some schools) is your only option if you were rejected in Round 1 or Round 2.
+If you have a strong desire or even a NEED to start business school this year, then Round 3 (or even Round 4 for some schools) is your only option if you were rejected in Round 1 or Round 2.
 If you don’t apply, you have no chance of being admitted!

 You have the time.

 If you have time to put together a strong application, you don’t have much to lose.
-If you don’t get in, you can apply again in Round 1 next season and have a head start on your applications—and hopefully use any feedback you received to improve your profile.
+If you don’t get in, you can reapply in Round 1 next season and the work you put in now will give you a head start on your applications.
+Hopefully, you can use any feedback you receive to improve your profile.

 Your GMAT/GRE scores, GPA, and experience are strong.

-Top schools such as NYU Stern, Michigan Ross, Dartmouth Tuck, INSEAD, and London Business School historically have stronger admission rates in later rounds.
-If you have a very strong profile, you may be a perfect fit for the spaces left to fill in the upcoming class.
+Top MBA programs such as NYU Stern, Michigan Ross, Dartmouth Tuck, INSEAD, and London Business School historically have higher admission rates in later rounds.
+If you have a very strong or unique profile, you may be a perfect fit for the spaces left to fill in the upcoming class.

-Executive/part-time MBA programs or lower-tier full-time programs are of interest.
+Executive/part-time MBA programs or lower-ranked full-time programs are of interest.

 You are in a unique situation.